Swati-myprojects22/Manual-Testing-Portfolio/E-Commerce-Testing-Project/README.md

 ## Project Overview

-This is a practice manual testing project created to demonstrate software testing skills.
+This is a practice manual testing project created to demonstrate practical software testing skills.

-The project covers testing of an e-commerce website's major modules:
+The project focuses on testing the major modules of an e-commerce website.

+## Modules Tested

 - Registration
 - Login